31 of the Highest-Paying Science Jobs You Can Get

 The Highest-Paying Science Degrees

 As you can see, high-paying jobs with science degrees are available in a variety of areas.
 But which science-related degrees can lead to the highest earning potential?
-In a 2015 report, the Center on Education and the Workforce at Georgetown University analyzed the median salaries of full-time workers between the ages of 25 and 59 who graduated from different college programs.
-Based on the results, here are 10 of the highest-paying science majors at the bachelor's level:4
+The Center on Education and the Workforce at Georgetown University analyzed the median salaries of full-time workers between the ages of 25 and 59 who graduated from different college programs.
+Based on the results, here are 10 of the highest-paying science majors at the bachelor's level:

 - Pharmacy, pharmaceutical sciences, and pharmaceutical administration—$113K

 - Atmospheric science and meteorology—$66K